 This is one of the most impactful A/B test i’ve ever run.
 The conversion rate of variation B was almost 3x that of variation A.

 Here’s what happened to our conversion rate as we gradually rolled out variation B to all users.
 Our conversion rate went from ~3.5% to ~10%.

 Since running this campaign two years ago, i’ve become fascinated by the power of urgency, and have found ways to utilise its power in many aspects of my strategy.

-Below are some of the most practical ways that you can use urgency to boost your blog traffic, online sales, and engagement.
+Below are some of the most practical ways that you can use urgency to boost your online sales (as well as blog traffic and engagement).